qualityshepherd/brine/assets/posts/southern_coast.md

  2d6 | Twilight Sands Encounters
 :---:|:--------------------
- 2   | **Sandits** us a stone that creates a magical sandstorm when submersed in water.
-More water; more storm.
-They create a storm and attack in the ensuing mayhem.
+ 2   | **Sandits** submerge a triangular stone in water, unleashing a localized sandstorm.
+They attack in the blinding chaos; appearing from seemingly nowhere (using Rune Stones).
+More water creates larger storms, from "stinging eyes" to "buried alive".
- 3   | 2d6 **Dune Crawlers**
+ 3   | 2d6 **Dune Crawlers** Large, insect-like creatures that scuttle effortlessly over sands.
+They burrow just under the sand wait to strike...
- 4   | d6 **Dust Devils**
+ 4   | d6 **Dust Devils** Your weapons are useless against these whirling tornadoes of sand.
+They drain moisture from living things, leaving victims parched and weakened.
+The only defense is to lie flat or find solid cover - fighting just feeds their winds.
- 5   | **Ghost Caravan**, long abandoned, its cargo untouched and ripe for the taking, but its ghostly guardians may not take kindly to plunderers.
+ 5   | **Ghost Caravan**, half-buried remnants of a merchant caravan.
+Among the weathered wagons: spice barrels (still fragrant), bolts of silk (perfectly preserved), and brass-bound chests.
+The ghostly merchants defend their cargo; still hoping to complete their delivery to Yagul Fane.
- 6   | **Trapped Dybbuk** in a magical stockade and unable to possess the living.
-He'll trade her freedom for a favor...
+ 6 | **Trapped Dybbuk** A spirit trapped in an ornate silver cage, unable to possess the living.
+She has a letter containing an ancient possession ritual.
+If the party delivers this letter to someone of their choosing, she will share the victim's wealth once possessed.
- 7   | **Dragon Vine**
+ 7   | **Rune Stone** a weathered stone that transports anyone touching it to its twin in an adjacent hex (d6: 6=North, continuing clockwise) during twilight (1 hour at dusk/dawn).
+This is the secret to the Sandits appearing from nowhere and they will kill to protect it.
+The stones are typically half-buried in sand and easily overlooked.
  8   | **Lost Mage** asks the party how to get back to Yagul Fane without admitting the he is lost.
- 9   | **Nomadic Tribe** offering trade and information in exchange for assistance in fending off Sandits.
+ 9   | **Nomadic Tribe** Know the sands better than you know your home.
+Their hospitality is legendary, their vengeance more so.
+They may trade information in exchange for assistance in fending off Sandits.
- 10  | **Oasis Mirage**, a cache of valuable relics hidden beneath the shimmering surface of the water.
-It's _probably_ safe?
+ 10  | **Oasis Mirage**, a cache of valuable relics hidden beneath the shimmering surface of water.
+Grasping at them yields only sand.
+Twilight reveals the truth: they are just a reflection; the real pool floats inverted twenty feet above.
  11+ | No encounter

 **The Sorrow Mountains** divide the eastern Starwoods from the Freemoon Forest to the west.
 The moniker derives from the perpetual mist that shrouds their rugged peaks.
 Within their depths lies the Prison of Mon.
 Visitors speak of a palpable sense of foreboding and the feeling of unseen eyes peering into their very soul.

  2d6 | Sorrow Mountains Encounters
 :---:|:--------------------
- 2   | d6 **Bears**
+ 2   | d6 **Bears** deceptively quick for their size.
+Their burst speed and reach catch most prey off guard.
+You'll only underestimate them once.
- 3   | 2d6 **Wolves**
+ 3   | 2d6 **Wolves** hunt with cunning and keen senses.
+Their pack mentality means you're likely surrounded before you know it.
+You might want to stay close to a fire... or a spear.
- 4   | A recent **Landslide** blocks the way ahead, requiring detour or clearing 5   | **Lamp Boy**
+ 4   | A recent **Landslide** blocks the way ahead, requiring detour or clearing 5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for the party to follow.
+It has been commissioned by prison officials.
+Those bearing proper prison documents or official business are led safely to Mon's gates.
+Others... directly to the Jailers.
- 6   | **Abandoned Campsite** with scattered belongings, bloodstains, and tracks leading into a copse of trees 7   | **Fighting Giants** sound like thunder as they hurl boulders at each.
-Their forms, outlined against the horizon, moved with a grace belying their immense size.
-One takes A hit to the knee begetting a deafening roar that echos for miles.
-He is losing.
+ 6   | **Abandoned Campsite** with scattered belongings, bloodstains, and tracks leading into a copse of trees 7   | **Fighting Giants** duel with boulder, echoing like thunder through the mountains.
+One takes a devastating hit to the knee; his roar of pain shaking the valley.
+The winner's prize remains to be seen.
- 8   | **A Flock of Goats** bleat and traverse the steep cliffs with amazing ease 9   | **A Distressed Griffon** caught in a bear trap.
-Voices far in the distance are coming this way.
-Poachers?
+ 8   | **A Flock of Goats** bleat and traverse the steep cliffs with amazing ease 9   | **A Distressed Griffon** caught in a bear trap, its proud head thrashing in pain.
+Voices approach from the distance - likely the poachers who set the trap.
+Time for a choice.
  10  | **Waterfall Pool** reveals scattered silver coins shimmering from beneath 20' of freezing water 11+ | No encounter